Originally written on February 26, 2018. Content was updated August 20, 2019.

 Would you rather listen to this blog instead of reading it?
 Just click play below.

-Are you sick and tired of acquiring lists full of potential, high-quality prospects, devising a cold emailing plan, and having no one respond?
-What if you reach out again, will it be awkward?
-Is there any hope left to turn even just one of those prospects into a customer?
+Are you tired of acquiring lists of potential, high-quality prospects, devising a cold emailing plan, and having no one respond?
+Is there any hope you can turn even one of those prospects into a customer?
 Has all of the hard work and research you put into acquiring those email addresses gone to waste?

 I spent the better part of a decade emailing hundreds of thousands of cold prospects, trying different tactics and strategies to see what resonated.
-Here’s what I found:
+Here are the best cold email tips I have found:

 2. Don’t Come Off Too Sales-y